c1pham/comp442.stock_project/README.md

 # comp442.stock_project.
 This is an Object Oriented Software Engineering project.
-The project is now complete and running from https://sheltered-brook-85631.herokuapp.com/
+The project is now complete and running from https://sheltered-brook-85631.herokuapp.com/ Documentation can be viewed at https://docs.google.com/document/d/1yvErKr5SBl0dF1w9Jk-x-phUyQTO_GQh8yTRMwdujoA/edit?usp=sharing